Merrifield, Bubic lead Royals over Twins 8-3

 Bubic (1-0) allowed one run and four hits in six innings.
 In three starts after a stint in the bullpen, Bubic has allowed three runs in 17 innings.

 Randy Dobnak (1-4) struggled in his second start for Minnesota, giving up six runs and nine hits in six innings.

-Mitch Garver hit his eighth homer of the season for the Twins, who had their four-game winning streak end.
+“I started falling behind guys later in the game, but, yeah, just getting the early outs and go deep into the game was my game plan, and it was working pretty well until I hit a wall,” Dobnak said.

+Dobnak allowed three straight hits to start the seventh and was replaced by Cody Stashak, who allowed all three inherited runners to score.

 Jorge Soler and Hunter Dozier each ended long hitless streaks for the Royals.
 Dozier snapped an 0-for-32 streak in his first game off the injured list with a concussion.
 Soler had two hits to break his 0-for-21 stretch.

-Before the game, Royals manager Mike Matheny talked about getting closer to his preferred lineup with Dozier’s return and Adalberto Mondesi returning from the injured list earlier in the week.
+Before the game, Matheny talked about getting closer to his preferred lineup with Dozier’s return and Adalberto Mondesi returning from the injured list earlier in the week.
 Matheny noted Soler, Dozier and Michael A. Taylor hitting in the final three spots in the order as an example of the improved depth.

 Soler, Dozier and Taylor combined for five hits, a walk and five runs scored.